graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

     </executions>
 </plugin>
 ```

-Make sure that GOROOT is Set for Maven:
+Make sure that the `GOROOT` environment variable is set correctly before invoking Maven:

 ```shell
 export GOROOT=$(go env GOROOT)
 ```
-## 5. Adding the missing Polyfills.

-To be able to run Go code within a Java application, we need to add a Crypto polyfill.
-To achieve this, we’ll create the following class:
+## 4. Implement JavaScript Polyfill

+By default, Go on Wasm is designed to run in the browser or on Node.js.
+To run it on GraalJS, a polyfill for `crypto.getRandomValues()` is required.
+This can be implemented using `SecureRandom` from the JDK:

 ```java
 package com.example;